Pension age increase – update

 Transferring away from a scheme with a protected pension age

-• For those with protected pension ages of less than 55, for example members from a certain profession or those benefitting from a protected pension age of 50 back in 2010, the protected age will be lost unless a block transfer is carried out.
+• For those with protected pension ages of less than 55, for example, members from a certain profession or those benefitting from a protected pension age of 50 back in 2010, the protected age will be lost unless a block transfer is carried out.

-How does the increase affect planning ahead?
+How does the increase in normal minimum pension age affect planning ahead?

 Summary

 Most people should not be severely affected by this NMPA increase.
-Those aiming to retire at age 55 and have mainly savings in pensions will need to re-think their plans.
+Those aiming to retire at age 55 and have mainly pension savings will need to re-think their plans.
 The truth is that there will be more NMPA increases in years to come.
 As we all live longer, the Government must take these steps to ensure people are not outliving their retirement savings.